otosense/components/README.md

 variants: 'contained' (default),  'outlined', 'text'
 color: 'primary', 'secondary', 'error', 'success', 'info', 'warning', 'cancel', 'critical', 'gray'
 size: 'small', 'medium', 'large'

+* default is color='primary', variant='contained', and size='medium'.
+You don't need to write these.

 - Please see Figma file to refer all the variants and color options